-Currently, expire\buyback\fees and accrue\buyback\fees are implemented as separate functions.
+Currently, expire_buyback_fees and accrue_buyback_fees are implemented as separate functions.
 However, these functions are often called in succession to ensure that the timestamp is updated correctly.

-For instance, in the perp flow, expire\buyback\fees is invoked when an order is \placed\, but accrue\buyback\fees is called when an order is \filled\.
+For instance, in the perpetual flow, expire_buyback_fees is invoked when an order is placed, but accrue_buyback_fees is called when an order is filled.

-If the duration between the order placement and filling exceeds the group interval, accrued fees for a user may be inadvertently stored "in the past" (when the user's buyback\fees\expiry\timestamp is outdated).
-Consequently, when the user attempts to buy back the fees, the expire\buyback\fees call in AccountBuybackFeesWithMango may reset accrued fees to zero.
+If the duration between the order placement and filling exceeds the group interval, accrued fees for a user may be inadvertently stored "in the past" (when the user's buyback_fees_expiry_timestamp is outdated).
+Consequently, when the user attempts to buy back the fees, the expire_buyback_fees call in AccountBuybackFeesWithMango may reset accrued fees to zero.

-Merge expire\buyback\fees and accrue\buyback\fees into a single function.
+Merge expire_buyback_fees and accrue_buyback_fees into a single function.
 This prevents potential loss of accrued fees and ensures the timestamp is updated correctly.